Annvp/docker-elk-oracle-bu/README.md

-This Docker Compose file sets up Elastic stack (ELK stack) and syncs MySQL data into elasticsearch.
+This Docker Compose file sets up Elastic stack (ELK stack) and syncs Oracle data into elasticsearch.
 The Logstash pipeline configuration file is currently set to sync every minute and avoids duplication of data.
 You can learn more about Logstash pipeline configuration files at